School Handbook

 ACADEMICS

 Calvary Christian School is an accredited member of the South Carolina Association of Christian Schools (SCACS) and a member of the American Association of Christian Schools (AACS).
 The administrative staff and the instructional staff of Calvary Christian school are well qualified to perform their work.
 Achievement tests administered annually show our student body to be performing above the national average.
-Students who have done well at CCS move easily into other private and public schools locally and across the nation.
+Students who have done well at CCS move easily into other private and public schools and colleges locally and across the nation.

 EXCELLENCE